 It might also be a way to describe nightmares and sleep paralysis.
 Both could be characterised as curses since neither is a pleasant experience to have.
 And both of these are most often experienced while in bed[I], which is an intimate setting for most.
 To explain these events happening in your bedroom, the Mara might have been the result – a being that can enter almost anywhere, and causes these feelings of anxiety and makes the victim unable to move.
 I’ll talk more about this later.

 There are some tales about how she has to use the victim’s shoes or clothes to gain access to them or the bed.[B] These stories lead to a common protective gesture to turn the shoes around or to put clothes inside-out.

 Riding both man and beast

 It’s not only humans that can get a visit from a Mara, but also animals can.
-The most exposed to these attacks is the Horse.
+The most exposed to these attacks is the horse.

-Going after the horse could be another reference to the attacks against men if going with the belief that the Mara attacks almost exclusively men.
+Going after the horse could be another reference to the attacks against men if going with the belief that she attacks almost exclusively men.
 The horse wasn’t just any tool, but a sign of the owner’s manhood.
 An attack against the horse was a direct attack against the male owner.

 A man without a horse was not a manInga Berzina